cskanani/python_chat_app/README.md

     test:hi this is a test message
 2. Sending a query to server
     * Cheking friend list
-        * srvc:fl
+        * server_command:friend_list
     * Cheking friend requests
-        * srvc:fr
+        * server_command:friend_requests
     * Sending friend request to a user named test
-        * srvc:sfr>test
+        * server_command:send_friend_request>test
     * Accepting a friend request from user name test
-        * srvc:afr>test
+        * server_command:accept_friend_request>test
     * Checking online friends
-        * srvc:ou
+        * server_command:online_friends
     * Logout of session
-        * srvc:exit
+        * server_command:exit
-3. Everyone can send message to server for that use the username 'srv'
+3. Everyone can send message to server for that use the username 'server'
-    note: srv and srvc are diffrent, srvc is used for sending queries to server while srv can be used for sending general messages
+    note: server and server_command are diffrent, server_command is used for sending queries to server while server can be used for sending general messages
-4. Server can also send message to anyone
+4. Server can send message to anyone

 ## CSV files and their roles:
-1. usrlst.csv : stores list of registered users and passwords
+1. user_info.csv : stores list of registered users and passwords
-2. frlst.csv : stores pending friend requests of users
+2. friend_requests.csv : stores pending friend requests of users
-3. usrfr.csv : sotres friend lists of users
+3. user_friends.csv : sotres friend lists of users